niels-garve/wp-react/README.md

 # `wp-react` - More than a blog

-WordPress React (or `wp-react`) is a basic setup for WordPress theme development based on **ReactJS**.
+WordPress React (or `wp-react`) is a basic setup for WordPress development with **ReactJS**.
 It is a toolkit that helps you to develop well performing and state-of-the-art websites - even more than blogs.

-If you follow the steps in the [installation guide](#installation) a WordPress instance will run in a docker container.
-Furthermore, a webpack development environment supports you with the React app development (including hot module reloading ;) ).
+Follow the steps in the [installation guide](#installation) and a WordPress will run in a docker container.
+Furthermore, a webpack development environment will provide you with all you need to develop a React app: hot module reloading, linting (Airbnb), Service Worker generation, etc.

 ## Prerequisites